About the Financial Stability Council

 The Financial Stability Council is a meeting forum for regular discussion of issues concerning financial stability and risks that can lead to undesired consequences for the financial system as a whole.
 The council will ultimately work to safeguard financial stability and thus reduce the risk of a negative impact on the economic outlook.
 In the event of threats to financial stability the council will also discuss the preparation of, and need for, measures.
 This is done within the relevant government agencies’ remit and mandate based on each government agency’s analysis and assessment of the financial stability.

-The council consists of representatives of the Government, Sveriges Riksbank, the Swedish Financial Authority and the Swedish National Debt Office.
-The council meetings are chaired by the minister responsible for financial markets, Niklas Wykman.
+The council consists of representatives of the Government, Sveriges Riksbank (the Swedish central bank), Finansinspektionen (the Swedish financial supervisory authority) and the Swedish National Debt Office (the Swedish resolution authority).
+The council meetings are chaired by the Minister of Financial Markets, Niklas Wykman.
 The other members of the council are the Governor of the Riksbank Erik Thedéen, the Director General of Finansinspektionen Daniel Barr and the Director General the Swedish National Debt Office Karolina Ekholm.

 The council is not a decision-making body.
 The Government and the government agencies represented will independently determine which measures will be taken within their own areas of responsibility and authority.